 Oral medicines: Medicines in pill or liquid form that are swallowed

-Peak expiratory flow rate (PEF): A test used to measure how fast air can be exhaled from the lungs
+Peak expiratory flow rate (PEF or PF): A test used to measure how fast air can be exhaled from the lungs

-Peak flow meter: A small hand-held device that measures how fast air comes out of the lungs when a person exhales forcefully — This measurement is called a peak expiratory flow (PEF), or simply peak flow (PF), and is measured in liters per minute (lpm).
-A person’s PEF might drop hours or even days before asthma symptoms are noticeable.
+Peak flow meter: A small hand-held device that measures how fast air comes out of the lungs when a person inhales as deep as possible and then exhales forcefully.
+This measurement is called a peak expiratory flow (PEF), or simply peak flow (PF), and is measured in liters per minute (lpm).
+A person's PEF might drop hours or even days before asthma symptoms are noticeable.
 Readings from the meter can help the patient recognize early changes that might be signs of worsening asthma.
 A peak flow meter can also help the patient learn what triggers symptoms and understand what symptoms indicate that emergency care is needed.
 Peak flow readings also help the doctor decide when to stop or add medicines.

 Personal best peak expiratory flow: The highest peak flow number a person can achieve when symptoms are under good control.
 The personal best PEF is the number to which all other peak flow readings will be compared.
 In children, peak expiratory flow rates are based on how tall the child is.
 Therefore, the personal best peak expiratory flow will change as growth occurs.
 A child's personal best peak expiratory flow should be re-determined approximately every six months or when a growth spurt has occurred.

 Pneumonia: An infection of the lung; may be located in only one area

 Pollen: A fine, powdery substance released by plants and trees; an allergen